World Heritage Sites in Japan

 Gusuku Sites and Related Properties of the Kingdom of Ryukyu

-Five hundred years of Ryukyuan history (12th-17th century) are represented by these group of sites and monuments.
-The ruins of the castles, on imposing elevated sites, are evidence for the social structure over much of that period, while the sacred sites provide mute testimony to the rare survival of an ancient form of religion into the modern age.
-The wide-ranging economic and cultural contacts of the Ryukyu Islands over that period gave rise to a unique culture.
+The ruins of the castles, on imposing elevated sites, are evidence for the social structure over much of that period (12th-17th century), while the sacred sites provide mute testimony to the rare survival of an ancient form of religion into the modern age.
+Besides, the wide-ranging economic and cultural contacts of the Ryukyu Islands over that period gave rise to a unique culture.

 Sacred Sites and Pilgrimage Routes in the Kii Mountain Range

-Set in the dense forests of the Kii Mountains overlooking the Pacific Ocean, three sacred sites – Yoshino and Omine, Kumano Sanzan, and Koyasan – linked by pilgrimage routes to the ancient capital cities of Nara and Kyoto, reflect the fusion of Shinto, rooted in the ancient tradition of nature worship in Japan, and Buddhism, which was introduced from China and the Korean Peninsula.
+Three sacred sites – Yoshino and Omine, Kumano Sanzan, and Koyasan are linked by pilgrimage routes to the ancient capital cities of Nara and Kyoto.
+They reflect the fusion of Shinto, rooted in the ancient tradition of nature worship in Japan.
+And Buddhism, which was introduced from China and the Korean Peninsula.
 The sites (506.4 ha) and their surrounding forest landscape, reflect a persistent and extraordinarily well-documented tradition of sacred mountains over 1,200 years.
-The area, with its abundance of streams, rivers, and waterfalls, is still part of the living culture of Japan and is much visited for ritual purposes and hiking, with up to 15 million visitors annually.
-Each of the three sites contains shrines, some of which were founded as early as the 9th century.
+The area, with its abundance of streams, rivers, and waterfalls, is still part of the living culture of Japan.
+And it is much visited for ritual purposes and hiking, with up to 15 million visitors annually.

 Shiretoko Peninsula is located in the north-east of Hokkaido, the northernmost island of Japan.
 The site includes the land from the central part of the peninsula to its tip (Shiretoko Cape) and the surrounding marine area.
-It provides an outstanding example of the interaction of marine and terrestrial ecosystems as well as extraordinary ecosystem productivity, largely influenced by the formation of seasonal sea ice at the lowest latitude in the northern hemisphere.
-It has particular importance for a number of marine and terrestrial species, some of them endangered and endemic, such as Blackiston’s fish owl and the Viola kitamiana plant.
-The site is globally important for threatened seabirds and migratory birds, a number of salmonid species, and for marine mammals including Steller’s sea lion and some cetacean species.
+It provides an outstanding example of the interaction of marine and terrestrial ecosystems.
+As well as extraordinary ecosystem productivity, largely influenced by the formation of seasonal sea ice at the lowest latitude in the northern hemisphere.
+It has particular importance for a number of marine and terrestrial species.
+Some of them endangered and endemic, such as Blackiston’s fish owl and the Viola kitamiana plant.
+The site is globally important for threatened birds, a number of salmonid species, and for marine mammals.

 Iwami Ginzan Silver Mine

 Hiraizumi – Temples, Gardens and Archaeological Sites Representing the Buddhist Pure Land comprise five sites, including the sacred Mount Kinkeisan.
-It features vestiges of government offices dating from the 11th and 12th centuries when Hiraizumi was the administrative center of the northern realm of Japan and rivaled Kyoto.
+It features vestiges of government offices dating from the 11th and 12th centuries.
 The realm was based on the cosmology of Pure Land Buddhism, which spread to Japan in the 8th century.
-It represented the pure land of Buddha that people aspire to after death, as well as peace of mind in this life.
-In combination with indigenous Japanese nature worship and Shintoism, Pure Land Buddhism developed a concept of planning and garden design that was unique to Japan.
+Furthermore, it represented the pure land of Buddha that people aspire to after death.
+As well as peace of mind in this life.

 The property numbers more than 30 islands clustered in three groups and covers surface area of 7,939 hectares.
-The islands offer a variety of landscapes and are home to a wealth of fauna, including the Bonin Flying Fox, a critically endangered bat, and 195 endangered bird species.
-Four-hundred and forty-one native plant taxa have been documented on the islands whose waters support numerous species of fish, cetaceans, and corals.
-Ogasawara Islands’ ecosystems reflect a range of evolutionary processes illustrated through its assemblage of plant species from both southeast and northwest Asia, alongside many endemic species.
+The islands offer a variety of landscapes.
+Besides, it is home to a wealth of fauna, including the Bonin Flying Fox, a critically endangered bat.
+And 195 endangered bird species.
+Ogasawara Islands’ ecosystems reflect a range of evolutionary processes.

 Fujisan, sacred place, and source of artistic inspiration

-The beauty of the solitary, often snow-capped, stratovolcano, known around the world as Mount Fuji, rising above villages and tree-fringed sea and lakes has long been the object of pilgrimages and inspired artists and poets.
+The beauty of the solitary, often snow-capped, stratovolcano, known around the world as Mount Fuji, has long been the object of pilgrimages and inspired artists and poets.
 The inscribed property consists of 25 sites which reflect the essence of Fujisan’s sacred and artistic landscape.
-In the 12th century, Fujisan became the center of training for ascetic Buddhism, which included Shinto elements.
-On the upper 1,500-metre tier of the 3,776m mountain, pilgrim routes and crater shrines have been inscribed alongside sites around the base of the mountain including Sengen-jinja shrines, Oshi lodging houses, and natural volcanic features such as lava tree moulds, lakes, springs, and waterfalls, which are revered as sacred.
-Its representation in Japanese art goes back to the 11th century, but 19th-century woodblock prints of views, including those from sandy beaches with pine tree groves, have made Fujisan an internationally recognized icon of Japan and have had a deep impact on the development of Western art.
+Also in the 12th century, Fujisan became the center of training for ascetic Buddhism, which included Shinto elements.
+On the upper 1,500-metre tier of the 3,776m mountain, pilgrim routes and crater shrines have been inscribed alongside sites.
+Its representation in Japanese art goes back to the 11th century.